ibm-cloud-docs/codeengine/troubleshoot-build.md

 {: tsCauses}
 If your build did not complete, determine whether one of the following cases is true.

 1. The build is not registered correctly and a secret does not exist.
-You receive a similar error message: `The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: SpecSourceSecretNotFound|SpecOutputSecretRefNotFound|MultipleSecretRefNotFound`
+You receive a similar error message: `The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: SpecSourceSecretNotFound|SpecOutputSecretRefNotFound|MultipleSecretRefNotFound`.

 2. The Git source step fails.
 You receive a similar error message: `"step-git-source-source-hnv7s" exited with code 1 (image: "icr.io/obs/codeengine/tekton-pipeline/git-init-4874978a9786b6625dd8b6ef2a21aa70@sha256:2d9b1e88d586b7230bc0e4d9dca12045d2159571fc242e26d57a82af22e7b0ae"); for logs run: kubectl -n <PROJECT_NAMESPACE> logs <BUILDRUN_NAME>-865rg-pod-m5lrs -c step-git-source-source-hnv7s.`